 I am in no way sponsored or affiliated with these clothing companies.
-I personally purchased these items and intend to evaluate them with the same level of scrutiny I would other mainstream brands on the market within the same price range.
-I’ll compare their fit, quality, customer service and price to see how they stack up against the competition.
+I personally purchased these items and have evaluated them with the same level of scrutiny I would use for any other mainstream brands on the market within the same price range.

 The Buffbunny Collection is a relatively new brand founded by Instagram and YouTube star Heidi Somers, a.k.a.
 “Buffbunny”.
-It’s only been producing clothing since early 2016 but has evolved from a simple assortment of tank tops to a full line of women’s fitness apparel.
-Some of her followers have compared the look and style of her designs to be on par with the elegance of other well-known clothing companies, like Lululemon.
+It’s been producing clothing since early 2016 and gradually evolved from a simple assortment of tank tops to a full line of women’s fitness apparel.
+Some of her followers have compared the look and style of her clothing to be on par with the elegance of other well-known clothing companies, like Lululemon.

 I was drawn to the Buffbunny Collection for its bright colors, clean lines, feminine styles and promises that their leggings are “squat proof”.
 The company has a faithful fan following, so many of their popular items sell out following their launches and restocks.
 I just followed one of their social media pages and placed an order following one of their restock launches.